John Vincent Holland: Later life

 In 1917, Holland married Frances Grogan at the cathedral in Cork City.
 Together they had two sons: Major Niall V. Holland (d.
 1944), who was killed in Burma during the Second World War and Norman J. Holland.

 He was seconded for service with the Indian Army in the rank of Lt.
-31st October 1919.
-On the 13th November 1919 he was appointed on probation to the Indian Army as a Captain, an appointment that was confirmed on the 27th November 1920.
+31 October 1919.
+On 13 November 1919 he was appointed on probation to the Indian Army as a Captain, an appointment that was confirmed on 27 November 1920.
 In September 1922 he retired from the army.

 At the outbreak of the Second World War, Holland again commissioned, serving as administrative officer of the 79th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery, then re-joined the Indian Army but was invalided out in 1941.
 He then took up a position with the Ministry of Food.
 In 1956, Holland and his wife emigrated to Hobart, in Tasmania.

 Death

-Holland died in Hobart in February 1975 at the age of 86.
+Holland died in Hobart in February 1975 at the age of 85.
 His body was buried in Cornelian Bay Cemetery, with military honours.
 His wife, Frances, pre-deceased him, dying in 1960.
 Holland lived to see the birth of his great-grandchild.